 Pros: Wide range of strategies and styles available.
 Fast online support.
 Highly configurable.

-Cons: Most of the traders are using demo accounts, so real performance is questionable.
-Traders are compensated on volume, though on the plus side are only paid for months with positive returns.
+Cons: Most of the traders are using demo accounts & their profits may not be achievable on a real account.
+Limited lifespan of traders.
+Traders are compensated on volume, though are only paid for months with positive returns.

 eToro describe themselves as a social investment network.
-On joining-up, you’re given access to their WebTrader platform as well as the social hub (OpenBook).
-The social hub is integrated seamlessly with the WebTrader.
-It lets you search for profitable traders, review their performance and read feedback about them from existing followers.
+On joining-up, you’re given access to their web platform which includes their social hub.
+The social hub is integrated seamlessly with the platform.
+It lets you search for profitable traders, review their performance and read feedback about them from current and past followers.

 Once you’ve found one or more traders to copy, you can allocate a fixed amount to them.
 The smallest amount is $50.
 The orders from your chosen traders are scaled up/down according to your copy amount and are replicated like-for-like into your account.
 Your risk on a given trader is strictly limited to the amount allocated.
 You still have override ability over any trades in your account.

-Pros: Minimum latency (trade timing losses) because most trades are executed within the eToro platform.
-WebTrader is easy to use.
-Massive selection of traders to choose from.
+Pros: Minimum latency (trade timing losses) because trades are executed within the eToro platform.
+Platform is easy to use.
+Large selection of traders to choose from.

 Tradeo.com also offers a social web trading experience.
 With their platform traders can share and publish ideas within the community.
 The notion is that the collective mind of a network of traders is better than one working alone.

 Traders can allow others to “group follow” their trades.
 Uniquely the system allows you to search for traders by skill level, by location and by language.
 There’s a messaging system that allows you to private message other members once you make a connection.
 Blanket copying of all trades is possible.
 But if you want to keep a level of control Tradeo allows you to selectively copy trades of your chosen traders with a “one-click” system.